Which site would you like to visit?

 In the early 1990s, Manuela Barbeito began to turn over the reins of the company to her son, Ricardo Freitas.
 Armed with a history degree from the University of Lisbon, Ricardo not only brought a deep respect for Madeira's classical roots, but he also brought new energy and new ideas to the company.
 One of these ideas was to restore the role that Madeira once had as a companion to food.

 Of course, Ricardo is continuing his grandfather's and mother’s legacy of sourcing great old wines and preserving them for future generations.
-But he is also creating his own legacy: a series of Madeiras he calls his "Signature" wines.
+But he is also creating his own legacy with a series of innovations.
+His "Signature" Madeiras are crafted in small lots from historic vineyards, forgotten varieties, or particularly compelling growers.
+Freed from the homogeneity required in larger commercial releases, Ricardo is free to craft wines with remarkably distinctive characters.

 These handcrafted wines combine the best elements of Madeira’s classical tradition with Ricardo’s own quest for purity and vineyard and varietal expression.
-Made in tiny lots, their astonishingly graceful style has prompted British wine critic Jancis Robinson to call Barbeito the “Lafite of Madeira.”
+Made in tiny lots – often from forgotten vineyards or nearly extinct varieites, their astonishingly graceful style has prompted British wine critic Jancis Robinson to call Barbeito the “Lafite of Madeira.”

 Please Wait